zeelorenc/SA-MP-Server-Query-Class/README.md

 2. using SampQueryApi; // This should be on-top of the file you're using.
 3. Have fun!

-You may hack it, modify it, repost it but please do not sell or lose the credits.
+You may hack it, modify it, repost it but please do not sell the code or lose the credits.
 That's all.

 Here's an example (C#) - It's very simple:
 ```